aymchit/patients-repo/README.md

 * nodejs

 ### Development
-Run the following common to set up the development environment and start coding.
+Run the following command to set up the development environment and start coding.
 It will install the required node and bower modules.
 ```
 $ npm start
 ```